beastrc/learn-web3_dapp/markdown/tezos/DEPLOY_CONTRACT.md

 # ✅ Make sure it works

-Once the code in `pages/api/tezos/deploy.ts` is complete, click on **Deploy Contract** to send the compiled smart contract to the network.
+Once the code in `pages/api/tezos/deploy.ts` is complete, click on **Deploy the contract** to send the compiled smart contract to the network.

 ---